(Dates updated for 2019)

-This post is going live on a warm September week but I was in the mountains this weekend and it looks like fall up there.
+This post is going live on a warm September week in 2018, but I was in the mountains this weekend and it looks like fall up there.
 We’ll be pulling out the scarfs and boots before we know it.
 Here are four ways to embrace fall in Colorado.

 Doughnut & Coffee Tasting in Denver

 This sounds like the perfect activity for a fall visit to Denver, Colorado.
 Local Table Tours is now offering a coffee and doughnut tasting experience to the Mile High City.
-Their food tours, which I’ve had the pleasure of taking, are an excellent way to experience what Denver culinary scene has to offer.
+Their food tours, which I’ve had the pleasure of taking, are an excellent way to experience what the Denver culinary scene has to offer.

 This new tour visits Black Eye Coffee, Metropolis Coffee, Carbon Coffee and Habit Doughnut Dispensary.
 These stops offer more than just tasting and create a unique educational experience for the guests.
 For example, Metropolis will offer lessons on manual brewing with an AeroPress.
 Come ready to caffeinate, learn and have fun.

 A coffee and doughnut tour is a wonderful way to celebrate fall in Colorado.
 See all Local Table Tours at LocalTableTours.com.